pluralsh/documentation/pages/reference/configuring-cloud-provider.md

 - [Enable the Kubernetes Engine API](https://cloud.google.com/kubernetes-engine/docs/quickstart) for the project you just created.
 - [Enable the Google DNS API](https://excelnotes.com/enable-cloud-dns-api/) for the project you just created.
-- Run `gcloud init` and follow the prompts to configure the gcloud cli and connect it to the project you just created.
+- Run `gcloud init` and follow the prompts to configure the gcloud CLI and connect it to the project you just created.
-- Verify that your cli has been properly configured.
+- Verify that your CLI has been properly configured.
 It should look something like this.
 Make sure that your active configuration is set to the project you just created.

 ```
 > gcloud config list